 Table 6.5.2.
-Advantages and Disadvantages of Alternative Representations of Joint t Extremes(based on Zheng et al (Zheng et al., 2014b))
+Advantages and Disadvantages of Alternative Representations of Joint Extremes(based on Zheng et al (Zheng et al., 2014b))

-Method Advantages Disadvantages Component-wise Block Maxima Some of the original theory on multivariate extremes has been developed using component-wise maxima, but there are few benefits of using this approach to estimate the exceedance probability of floods in estuarine regions.
-Does not necessarily correspond to 'real' events, since the maxima of each variable can occur at different times of the year.
-Threshold-excess Extremes Corresponds to 'real' meteorological events, and enables unbiased estimates of the dependence parameter.
-Does not represent the situation where only a single variable is extreme.
-Point process Corresponds to 'real' meteorological events, including the situation when only one variable is extreme.
-The models are typically parsimonious, and the variance is often low.
-The dependence parameter is typically biased for weak dependence parameter values (α >0.8), and will lead to an overestimate of the dependence strength.
-Conditional Extremes Corresponds to 'real' meteorological events, including the situation when only one variable is extreme.
-The dependence parameter is typically biased for weak dependence parameter values (α >0.8), and will lead to an underestimate of the dependence strength.
+Method Advantages Disadvantages Component-wise Block Maxima been developed using correspond to 'real' events, since the maxima of each variable can occur at different Threshold-excess Extremes Does not represent the situation where only a single variable is extreme.
+Point process meteorological events, including the situation when only one variable is extreme.
+The models are typically The dependence parameter is typically biased for weak dependence parameter values ( $\alpha$ >0.8), and will lead to an overestimate of the dependence strength.
+Conditional Extremes The dependence parameter is typically biased for weak dependence parameter values ( $\alpha$ >0.8), and will lead to an underestimate of the dependence strength.
 The variance of the estimator is also high, and the model can be difficult to implement in practice.